Surprisingly, yes. It turns out unemployed people can indeed apply and qualify for payday loans.

 ● Social Security benefits.

 What’s more, the lenders don’t even bother to review their borrowers’ credit histories.
 Once an application is submitted with the required personal details and proof or income, it typically takes only a matter of hours to approve the payday loan.

 Loans You Can Get While Unemployed

 A personal loan, for example, is a great alternative to payday loans.
 They are not only less risky, but also give you the chance to borrow more — and the funds, if approved, are usually released within hours after application.

-Unemployment benefits won’t necessarily help you when it comes to securing personal loans.
-Lenders do not count it as regular income because it’s usually
+Unemployment benefits won’t necessarily help you when it comes to securing personal loans, though.
+Lenders do not count it as regular income because it’s usually temporary.

 Other than that, personal loan lenders tend to review their borrowers’ credit history.
-To secure the loan at a competitive interest rate, one is required to have a good credit store, along with a low debt-to-income ratio.
+To secure the loan at a competitive interest rate, one is required to have a good credit score, along with a low debt-to-income ratio.

 Loans from Family and Friends

 Another reasonable option is to simply borrow a soft loan from family or friends.
 Such loans are pretty straightforward, as the terms depend on the parties involved.

 In particular, borrowers should agree with their lenders on how the loan will be repaid, the interest rates to be applied, and the loan repayment period.

 Payday loans in particular have a reputation for leaving borrowers overwhelmed with debt.
 So much so that half of all outstanding payday loans today happen to be part of a debt cycle that runs for at least 10 payday lending cycles.

 The best approach is to avoid the loans altogether.
 Instead, try to set a reasonable budget based on the income you’re receiving while unemployed.
-It might seem challenging, but at least it won’t put you neck deep into a debt trap.
+It might seem challenging, but at least it won’t put you neck-deep into a debt trap.

 And if you’re already struggling with debt, now’s not the time to add the torture of another loan.
 Instead, contact us to schedule a free consultation and we’ll try to help you improve your financial well-being.